Chad Tracy (third baseman)

 Chad Austin Tracy (born May 22, 1980) is an American former professional baseball third baseman.
 He played in Major League Baseball (MLB) from 2004 to 2010 and again from 2012 to 2013 for the Arizona Diamondbacks, Chicago Cubs, Florida Marlins, and Washington Nationals.
 He also played for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).

-College career and draft
+Amateur career

-Tracy compiled a .339 batting average during his career at East Carolina University.
+Tracy attended West Mecklenburg High School in Charlotte, North Carolina, and East Carolina University, where he played college baseball for the East Carolina Pirates.
+He compiled a .339 batting average during his career at East Carolina.
 In 2000, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.
-He was selected by the Arizona Diamondbacks in the seventh round of the 2001 Major League Baseball draft.